 At this year’s Golden Raspberry Awards, Batman V Superman: Dawn of Justice and five other movies will compete for Worst Film of the Year.
 The awards will pull our attention toward what is bad, ugly, and tasteless.
 In pointing its fingers at what is worst and rousing public ridicule, it will teach us to do the same.
 Instead of showing how to make the world more beautiful and a better place to live, The Razzies encourage us to simply point and laugh.

 But hope is not so easily dashed!
 We can do so much more than point and laugh.
 We can create.
 We can write stories, sing songs, make movies, cook feasts, tell jokes, act, and dance.
 Our creative endeavors can help make the world a lovely place.
-Despite deeps canyons of grief and brokenness, there’s grace and glory in the wounds.
-What we create, our art, our entertain, our media stand in the midst of these cracks and either push us further apart or pull us back together.
+Despite deep canyons of grief and brokenness, there’s grace and glory in the wounds.
+What we create—our art, our entertainment, our media—stands in the midst of these cracks and either pushes us further apart or pulls us back together.